Provides a range of services to children, young people and their families.

 Who we care for

-We care for people who live or attend preschool/school in the Holroyd or Parramatta Local Government Area.
+We care for people who live or attend preschool/school in the eastern sector of the Blacktown Local Government Area

-There are no age restrictions for those seeking counselling services.
+There no age restrictions for people seeking counselling.

 The following services have age restrictions;